 The students feel pride in their own improvement and success … It’s slashed the time we have to spend on marking … There’s a real sense of ‘Let’s see what we can do now’ – and there’s much more conversation about teaching and learning now.

-By September 2016, there will be some Talk for Writing secondary schools offering training.
-Currently, training is provided by Julia Strong.
+Secondary training is provided by Julia Strong.
 For more information on training, click here.

 Talk for Writing secondary expert Julia Strong specialises in literacy across the curriculum in secondary schools and is author of the highly acclaimed book Talk for Writing in Secondary Schools and has co-written several books with Pie Corbett.
 Read Julia’s full biography here.